eatingtomatoes/pure_simd/README.md

                         yoffs4));
             }

+            // The following loop is not vectorized.
+            // But as it's outside of the hot loop, it doesn't affect the running time that much.
-            for (int lane = 0; lane < 4; lane++) {
+            // (I do want to vectorize it but I can't because of some problems caused by code simplification) for (int lane = 0; lane < 4; lane++) {
                 float r = std::min(255.0, std::max(0.0, ox4[lane] * 255.0));
                 float g = std::min(255.0, std::max(0.0, oy4[lane] * 255.0));